 It’s important to know that I have been working with women who have experienced a broad array of trauma for well more than a decade.
 For reasons that humble me, and rather confused me until very recently, my work with them has been mostly successful.
 I have my own theories about the necessity for these women to work with a safe male in order to heal wounds caused by men that are out of the scope of this article.
 Yet, I want it to be noticed that after all of this work with some quite wounded women, I still did not recognize my own deafness to what women have been telling us all for years.

 Embarrassingly, it took the #MeToo movement pounding on the trap door to get my attention.
-And it is my bet that many of the male readers of this article are scratching their heads, wondering what the hell I am on about.
+And I bet that many of the male readers of this article are scratching their heads, wondering what the hell I am on about.
 Well, let me share some of my recent insights, and perhaps they will finally pay attention.

 And let me add that if you are a male and thinking to yourself “I already know about this,” consider that you may be part of the problem and not as “evolved” as you think you are.